bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Start material shared styles.
     * Have, wood, metal, and brass.
-* Rename sketch to comic.
-    * Have eyeBlob, mouthBlob and tear under cartoon bubble.
 * Note which cube hslas and scss styles match.

 # Animation desired behaviour